Our Streets, Our Stories

 Williamsburg residents hoisting the three ton giglio at the annual Feast of Our Lady of Mount Carmel in 1989.

 Our Streets, Our Stories is an ongoing oral history project that records our neighbors' stories about Brooklyn's neighborhoods.
-Recordings will be placed in our permanent archive.
-We will post them to this site throughout the project.

 This program is sponsored by Brooklyn Public Library’s Department of Outreach Services, which has been established with the generous support of The Charles H. Revson Foundation.